alanjameschapman/whiteboard/README.md

 - For the TEACHER to provide topic content, address student questions, and eventually to set quizzes to test student knowledge and understanding.
 - For the STUDENT to access relevant content (according to their teacher and class), and improve their understanding by asking questions (via comments) and completing quizzes.

-User are divided into three main groups: Superuser, Teacher and Student.
+Users are divided into three main groups: Superusers, Teachers and Students.
 In the context of a school, the Superuser would likely be the headteacher, admin or IT department.
 For safeguarding reasons, they would be responsible for creating teachers and student profile, subjects, sets and enrolments.
 They are also responsible for resetting passwords if required.

-Needs of each user were defined as user stories and managed via GitHub Issues/Projects.
+Needs of each user were defined as user stories and managed via [GitHub Issues/Projects](https://github.com/users/alanjameschapman/projects/5).

 ## Scope